aankitasoni/Data-Science-/README.md

 * Cloud have the algorithms available, so we deploy those algorithms on very large datasets and we're able to do it even though our own systems, our own machines, our own computing environments were not allowing us to do so.

 * Using the Cloud enables us to get instant access to open source technologies like Apache Spark without the need to install and configure them locally.
-Using the Cloud also gives you access to the most up-to-date tools and libraries without the worry of maintaining them and ensuring that they are up to date.
+Using the Cloud also gives us access to the most up-to-date tools and libraries without the worry of maintaining them and ensuring that they are up to date.

 * The Cloud is accessible from everywhere and in every time zone.